sindresorhus/got/documentation/quickstart.md

 ## Miscalleneous

-The HTTP method name can also be given as an option, this may be convenient when it is known only at runtime :
+The HTTP method name can also be given as an option, this may be convenient when it is known only at runtime:

 ```js
 const url = 'https://httpbin.org/anything';